narayanavarma1999/ReactProjects/README.md

 To optimize the app and improve the application we need to implement chunking, Lazy Loading, Dynamic Bundling, Code Splitting, on Demand Loading, dynamic loading

+Higher Order Component - It is a component which takes one component as input and returns a new component